zd3sf/esphome-docs/components/remote_transmitter.rst

 ``remote_transmitter.transmit_coolix`` **Action**

-This :ref:`action <config-action>` sends one or two (stricted or not) 24-bit Coolix infrared remote codes to a remote transmitter.
+This :ref:`action <config-action>` sends one or two 24-bit Coolix infrared remote codes to a remote transmitter.

 .. code-block:: yaml